Skip to content

 Acute abdominal pain (AAP) accounts for about 10 % of all Emergency Department (ED) visits worldwide.
 In the US and Europe combined, more than 23 million patients visits the ED due to AAP each year.

-A fraction of these patients risk critical illness due to a severe intrabdominal event, such as appendicitis, diverticulitis, perforated ulcer etc. Patients with a seriously intraabdominal event presents with peritonitis.
+A fraction of these patients risk critical illness due to a severe intrabdominal event, such as appendicitis, diverticulitis, perforated ulcer etc. Patients with a serious intraabdominal event presents with peritonitis.
 Peritonitis is an inflammation of the peritoneum – the lining of the inner wall of the abdomen.
 Peritonitis causes a very specific tenderness and involuntary muscle guarding of the abdomen.
 This involuntary guarding is the only clinical sign of peritonitis and is diagnosed by manual palpation of the patient’s abdomen.
-The presence of abdominal guarding and thereby peritonitis is the most important sign to differentiate between a potentially critically ill patient and a patient with harmless, non-specific abdominal pain.
+The presence of abdominal guarding, and thereby peritonitis, is the most important sign to differentiate between a potentially critically ill patient and a patient with harmless, non-specific abdominal pain.

 PERIsign, an emergency fast track